ayrapetovai/binc/README.md

 (binc)                                           # binc's prompt
 ```

-"bit indexes" intended to help user to understand what index each bit has. "*the number* in binary radix" is split up into a bytes and half-bytes 0/1 sequences.
+"bit indexes" intended to help user to understand what index each bit has. "*the number* in binary radix" is split up into a bytes and half-bytes sequences of 1 and 0.

-On the line called "*the number* in binary radix" there is a '+' on the left, it represents that the number is positive, '-' for negative number.
+On the line called "*the number* in binary radix" there is a '+' on the left, it represents that the number is positive, `-` represents a negative number.

 The '  0' under the '+' means carry, it is a state of the "carry bit".
 Carry bit indicates whether the overflow occurred after operation or not.